-Although HUD revised the definition of health and medical care expenses to reflect the Internal Revenue Service (IRS) general definition of medical expenses, HUD is not permitting PHAs to specifically align their policies with IRS Publication 502 for determining which expenses are eview each expense to determine whether it is eligible in accordance with HUD's definition of ealth and medical care expenses. amilies That Qualify for Both Health and Medical and Disability Assistance Expenses included in HUD's mandatory deduction for health and medical care expenses.
-PHAs must
+Although HUD revised the definition of health and medical care expenses to reflect the Internal Revenue Service (IRS) general definition of medical expenses, HUD is not permitting PHAs to specifically align their policies with IRS Publication 502 for determining which expenses are included in HUD's mandatory deduction for health and medical care expenses.
+PHAs must review each expense to determine whether it is eligible in accordance with HUD's definition of expenses.